1883 Diamond Mine Disaster: Background

-The Diamond No. 2 Mine was located in the Wilmington Coal Field near the border between Will and Grundy counties, Illinois and was operated by the Wilmington Coal Mining & Manufacturing Company.
+The Diamond No. 2 Mine was located in the Wilmington Coal Field near the border between Will and Grundy counties, Illinois, and was operated by the Wilmington Coal Mining & Manufacturing Company.
 The mine had been in operation since at least July 1881.
 The mine had 3 shafts, the main shaft, an air shaft near the collapsed part of the mine and an air/escape shaft, just west of the main shaft.

 It is estimated that between 200 and 400 men and boys were regularly employed in the mines.
-The miners lived in Braidwood, Diamond, Illinois and other nearby communities in Grundy and Will counties in Illinois.
+The miners lived in Braidwood, Diamond, Illinois, and other nearby communities in Grundy and Will counties in Illinois.

-Diamond Mine Disaster
+Disaster

 The weather was unseasonably warm in Grundy and Will counties in early February, 1883.
 Standing water on the surface of the mines in the area reached a depth of one to three feet due to snow melt and recent heavy rains.
 The prairie on the surface of the Diamond Mine was quite flat and marshy which made natural drainage in the area of the mine very difficult.
-On the morning of February 16, 1883, mines adjacent to the Diamond Mine were closed because the danger of surface water seeping into the mine was recognized by the superindents of those mines.
+On the morning of February 16, 1883, mines adjacent to the Diamond Mine were closed because the danger of surface water seeping into the mine was recognized by the superintendents of those mines.
 However, the Diamond Mine was open for business.
 The men descended into the mine for their day's work.

 Around midday the "cager" who was at the bottom of the main shaft at the time, noticed an unusual amount of water collecting at the bottom of the main shaft.
 He went to the surface to check on the condition of the pumps.
 The pumps were working properly, so he went back to the bottom of the shaft.
 The water had reached a level of 3 feet and was rising quickly.
 He sounded an alarm in the mine and he went back to the surface to sound the alarm there.

 Within 30 minutes, the mine was completely flooded.
 Surface water had broken through a narrow spur or gangway which was 12 to 15 feet below the surface of the surrounding prairie.
 Water poured into the mine and the main shaft was quickly inaccessible to the trapped miners.
 Since the working face of the mine was in the westernmost part of the works, men had to move east towards the escape shaft and the main shaft in order to exit the mine.
 The collapsed part of the mine was near the eastern air shaft and water was rushing from the eastern part of the mine directly towards the men as they moved east towards the main shaft and the escape shaft.
 Most of the miners that escaped exited through the escape shaft.
 When that shaft also filled with water, escape to the surface was no longer possible.
 Seventy-four of the estimated 185 miners who went down into the mine that morning perished.